Do you know what happens at 7:25am, on February 2? Your preschooler will know after reading some of these fun Groundhog Day books below.

 Groundhog Gets a Say by Pamela Curtis Swallow

-Groundhog Gets a Say is loaded with lots of fun, interesting facts about groundhogs that preschoolers will enjoy.
+Groundhog Gets a Say is packed with lots of fun, interesting facts about groundhogs that preschoolers will enjoy.
 For instance, did you know that groundhogs are related to squirrels and can climb trees?
-Or did you know that a groundhog is also called a woodchuck and a whistle pig.
+Or did you know that a groundhog is also called a woodchuck and a whistle pig?
 These are just some of the fascinating things your preschooler will learn from this book.

 Grumpy Groundhog by Maureen Wright